WalletScrutiny/WalletScrutinyCom/_hardware/bitcoinpos.it.md

 ## Analysis

 Although it may appear that they have a physical Point-of-Sale device like the one rendered on their website, their range of services and the lack of hardware spefications makes us think otherwise.
 Rather, we believe this is a consultancy that combines software and hardware solutions depending on a customer's needs.
 Even so, a Bitcoin PoS **does not function as a hardware wallet**.
-Hardware wallets are supposed to keep the private keys offline.